Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation

 This paper is organized as follows.
-In the following section, we shall briefly discuss the details of the origin of the GNMDC term in the Horndeski Lagrangian and derive the equations of motion of the background evolution and the linear scalar and tensor perturbations.
-In section 3, we discuss various conceptual issue associated with the GNMDC terms such as the gradient instability associated with the scalar perturbations and the superluminal propagation of gravitational waves and also provide possible resolutions to these problems.
-We also discuss our choice of the GNMDC coupling function.
-In section 4, we discuss the methodology of our numerical approach that we have developed, to compare these models with the data.
-In section 5, we present our results on the best fit constraints on various model parameters as well as the best fit CMB power spectra.
-Finally, in section 6, we summarise our results, conclude with a discussion and present some outlook for future work in this direction.
-In the appendix, we present the evolution equations corresponding to the background and perturbations for the GNMDC set-up which we use in our numerical module to compute the power spectra of scalar and tensor perturbations.
+In the following section, we shall briefly discuss the details of the inflationary setup, including the GNMDC term, and derive the equations of motion of the background evolution and the linear scalar and tensor perturbations.
+In section \ref{section3}, we discuss various issues arising in GNMDC models, such as the gradient instability associated with the scalar perturbations and the superluminal propagation of gravitational waves, and also provide possible resolutions to these problems.
+In section \ref{section4}, we discuss our choice of the GNMDC function $\theta(\phi)$ and the various inflationary models that we work with.
+In section \ref{data-analysis-and-methodology}, we discuss the methodology of our numerical approach that we have developed to compare these models with the data.
+In section \ref{results}, we present our results for the best-fit constraints on various model parameters and the best-fit CMB power spectra.
+Finally, in section \ref{conclusions}, we summarise our results, conclude with a discussion and present some outlook for future work in this direction.
+In appendix \ref{appendix-1}, we present the evolution equations corresponding to the background and perturbations for the GNMDC set-up, which we use in our numerical module to compute the power spectra of scalar and tensor perturbations.

 Our notations and conventions are as follows.
 We shall work with natural units such that $\hbar=c=1$, and the reduced Planck mass $\Mpl=\l(8\,\pi\, G\r)^{-1/2}$.
 We shall work in the spatially flat Friedmann-Lema\^itre-Robertson-Walker~(FLRW) universe described by the following line element \beq \d s^2=-\d t^2+a^2(t)\,\d {\bf x}^2 =a^2(\tau) \l(-\d \tau^2+\d {\bf x}^2\r), \eeq where $t$ and $\tau$ denote the cosmic time and conformal time, respectively while $a$ represents the scale factor of the $3-$dimensional spatial hypersurface.
 An overdot and overprime will denote differentiation with respect to $t$ and $\tau$ coordinates.